 The Pager

-Pagers, also known as beepers that made a shrill alert sound that signaled someone was trying to reach you, were the wireless communication devices that kids who grew up in the 80s knew of.
-Although pagers were invented way back in 1949, the tone and voice radio versions began to be widely used only in the 80s.
+Pagers, also known as beepers, made a shrill alert sound that signaled someone was trying to reach you, and were the wireless communication devices that kids who grew up in the 80s knew of.
+Although pagers were invented as far back as 1949, the tone and voice radio versions began to be widely used only in the 1980s.

-Beepers only showed phone numbers (and maybe the occasional coded message), so you had to run to the nearest pay phone to call back.
+Beepers only displayed phone numbers (and possibly the occasional coded message), so you had to run to the nearest pay phone to make a call back.
 It was a lifesaver for doctors and business types, but definitely not for long-winded chatters.